Christian Social Union in Bavaria: History

 Before the 2008 elections in Bavaria, the CSU perennially achieved absolute majorities at the state level by itself.
 This level of dominance is unique among Germany's 16 states.
 Edmund Stoiber took over the CSU leadership in 1999.
 He ran for Chancellor of Germany in 2002, but his preferred CDU/CSU–FDP coalition lost against the SPD candidate Gerhard Schröder's SPD–Green alliance.

 In the 2003 Bavarian state election, the CSU won 60.7% of the vote and 124 of 180 seats in the state parliament.
 This was the first time any party had won a two-thirds majority in a German state parliament.
 The Economist later suggested that this exceptional result was due to a backlash against Schröder's government in Berlin.
 The CSU's popularity declined in subsequent years.
 Stoiber stepped down from the posts of Minister-President and CSU chairman in September 2007.
 A year later, the CSU lost its majority in the 2008 Bavarian state election, with its vote share dropping from 60.7% to 43.4%.
 The CSU remained in power by forming a coalition with the FDP.
 In the 2009 general election, the CSU received only 42.5% of the vote in Bavaria in the 2009 election, which by then constituted its weakest showing in the party's history.

 The CSU made gains in the 2013 Bavarian state election and the 2013 federal election, which were held a week apart in September 2013.
 The CSU regained their majority in the Bavarian Landtag and remained in government in Berlin.
 They had three ministers in the Fourth Merkel cabinet, namely Horst Seehofer (Minister of the Interior, Building and Community), Andreas Scheuer (Minister of Transport and Digital Infrastructure) and Gerd Müller (Minister for Economic Cooperation and Development).

 The 2018 Bavarian state election yielded the worst result for the CSU in the state elections (top candidate Markus Söder) since 1950 with 37.2% of votes, a decline of over ten percentage points compared to the last result in 2013.
 After that, the CSU had to form a new coalition government with the minor partner Free Voters of Bavaria.

 The 2021 German federal election saw the worst election result ever for the Union.
 The CSU also had a weak showing with 5.2% of votes nationally and 31.7% of the total in Bavaria.
+In the 2023 Bavarian state election, the CSU remained on 85 seats (with 37.0% of the vote) and continued its coalition government with the Free Voters.

+In the 2025 German federal election the CSU received 37.2% votes in Bavaria.